Battery Manufacturing & Recycling Ducting Solutions

 Ductwork design must accommodate the precision requirements of battery manufacturing while providing effective emission control.
 Coating operations require laminar flow systems to prevent contamination, while solvent handling areas require explosion-proof construction and specialized materials.

-Emergency ventilation systems are critical for battery manufacturing and recycling operations.
+Emergency ventilation systems are critical for battery manufacturing operations.
 Thermal runaway events and potential electrolyte releases require rapid response ventilation systems that can quickly remove toxic gases and prevent personnel exposure.

 Technical Specifications & Performance Requirements